neilb14/incrementific/README.md

 ### Shortcuts/Compromises made
 I would prefer to use a user or identity service (such as AWS Cognito or Auth0) for this project so didn't spend much time on that part.
 The user service would maintain the user record and issue JWTs.
 It would also validate the password before regenerating a JWT.
 The service currently doesn't validate the password when issuing new JWT.
+I've stubbed out a fake user service to demonstrate where this would happen.

 Here are some other limitations of the current approach:
 - API Key is a JWT token and will expire in 1 month.
 You can POST to the `/register` endpoint again to get another API Key.